John Boncore

 John Boncore (January 7, 1952 – March 12, 2013), also known as John Pasquale Boncore, Dacajeweiah ("Splitting the Sky"), John Boncore Hill, John B. Hill, and John Hill, was a political activist and actor who first garnered media attention for his role in the 1971 Attica Prison revolt in upstate New York.
+In 1975, he was convicted of the murder of prison guard William Quinn during the incident.
+He was granted clemency by the governor of New York in 1976..

 Personal life

 Boncore was born in Buffalo, New York, to a Mohawk/Cree mother and an Italian-American father.
 His father and eleven co-workers died in 1957 after entering a storage tank at U.S. Rubber without respirators.
 Boncore's family fell into poverty thereafter and he and five siblings were later sent to foster care after being removed from their mother's care.
 Boncore was physically abused due to being placed in racist households during his time in foster care and ended up homeless after fighting back against one of his oppressive foster parents.
 He was sent to the juvenile reformatory center in Elmira for robbing a sub shop out of desperation and hunger after sleeping on the streets of New York City.
 In August 1971, at the age of 19, he was transferred to Attica prison to serve the final months of his sentence.
 During the subsequent trials, Hill married a woman named Alicia; the couple had a baby boy, John Jr., in 1975.

 In 1993, Boncore met Sandra Bruderer, a Cree woman whom he later married, at a First Nations/Native American sovereignty conference in Edmonton.
 In 2001, the two self-published a co-written autobiography of Boncore entitled The Autobiography of Splitting the Sky: From Attica to Gustafsen Lake (ISBN 0-9689365-0-4).
 Boncore also acted in roles in the TV series Men In Trees, Alice, I Think and Da Vinci's City Hall, and in the films The Last Rites of Ransom Pride (2010) and Deepwater (2005).